kahnpoint/kahn/README.md

 // misc
 bytes.random(length: number): Bytes
-bytes.ByteMap<V>: Map<Bytes, V> // a map that uses Bytes as keys, not recommended due to serialization performance
+bytes.ByteMap<V>: Map<Bytes, V> // a map that uses Bytes as keys, not recommended due to having to convert to strings

 // Types
 type Bytes = Uint8Array;